19 min read

 What is the best way to get this feedback?
 Other than having the head chef running around and asking how everyone's meals are, this can be done through surveys and online reviews.
 Honest feedback is much easier to obtain and tends to be more accurate when it’s done via smartphones or webpages, as the ‘keyboard warrior’ effect allows customers to be more sincere.

 Likewise, a well-designed digital loyalty program is another way to refine your local store marketing strategy.
-Keep customers coming back by offering discounts, exclusive perks, or even a gift card strategy.
+Keep guests coming back and increase your customer lifetime value (CLV) by offering discounts, exclusive perks, or even a gift card strategy.

 These programs reward your guests while providing your business with valuable insights into their preferences.
 In turn, they also help you further personalize offerings.